 6. Keep Exercising But Be Aware That It’s All About Food

 One of the biggest myths about losing weight is that you can somehow get it all off later after the holiday season ends.
 However recent studies show that exercise accounts for only a small portion of our daily calorie burn, 10% for most people unless their metabolic rate is artificially accelerated in some way.
 So don’t depend on exercise alone to erase all of the calories that you consumed during the holidays.
-For more information about getting those pounds off after the holidays , Toronto weight loss or to book a consultation about anti-aging, vitamin deficiencies, or any health issue you may be experiencing, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at www.pinewoodhealth.ca or call our Toronto Office at (416)-656- 8100.
-This includes services such as mesotherapy, iv therapy, vitamin drip therapy and infrared dark cell blood analysis.
+For more information about getting those pounds off after the holidays , Toronto weight loss or to book a consultation about anti-aging, vitamin deficiencies, or any health issue you may be experiencing, visit the Pinewood Natural Healthcare Centre website that has a list of full services and products at http://www.pinewoodhealth.ca or call our Toronto Office at (416)-656- 8100.
 We also have an office in Pickering, Ontario at (905)-427-0057.
-You can also email us at email@example.com and we would be happy to answer any question that you have about diet, nutrition and our holistic health services.
+You can also email us at firstname.lastname@example.org and we would be happy to answer any question that you have about diet, nutrition and our holistic health services.